ChrisAntaki/jquery.template/README.md

 ### Usage
-Passing values is easy.
-Just pass an object with named keys.
-Also, specify a CSS selector for the template as the first parameter.
-(Templates are cached after their first use.)
+Just pass a CSS selector for the template, and then an object with values.
+(Templates are cached after first use)
 ```js
 var $el = $.template('#player', {
   team: 'green',